TinosNitso/mpv-scripts/README.md

 ![Old version - 1.5.5](https://github.com/TinosNitso/mpv-scripts/releases/download/v1.5.5/SCREENSHOT.webp)

 ## Script-Commands
-Give mpv its own window then press ` & then enter any of these commands (but with proper inputs when needed).
+Give mpv its own window, then press ` & then enter any of these commands (but with proper inputs when needed).
 The bottom of every script has exact examples, like how to replace black pads with white pads.

 - `script-binding toggle_crop   `
 - `script-binding toggle_aspect `